igrishaev/farseer/README.md

    :http/oauth-token "***********"})
 ~~~

-If the server requires a constant token, you can specify it directly in headers:
+If the server requires a constant token, you put it directly into headers:

 ~~~clojure
 (def config-client